rust-lang/rfcs/text/2540-formal-function-parameter-attributes.md

 fn foo(bar: bool);
 ```

-Note that this does not work in all situations (for example closures) and might invole even
+Note that this does not work in all situations (for example closures) and might involve even
 more complexity in user's code than simply allowing formal function parameter attributes.

 ## Impact